oppia/oppia-web-developer-docs/SWESkills-2018.md

 **Suggested milestones**
 _Note: The ENABLE_NEW_STRUCTURES flag in constants.js has to be set to true to access the topic viewer page._
 1. [Small] Add a frontend API call to use the backend controller that returns a set of random questions given a set of skill ids to get the questions requested by the user.
-2. [Small] Add the UI to the topic viewer page for the user to select a set of subtopics, after which the above created backend service should be called to get a random set of questions linked to the skills in the selected subtopics.
+2. [Small] Add a UI to the topic viewer page for the user to select a set of subtopics, after which the backend service created in milestone 1 should be called to get a random set of questions linked to the skills in the selected subtopics.
-3. [Medium] The PretestEngineService can be used to render the received questions to the user, which the user should be able to play through, on completion of which, should be redirected back to topic viewer page.
+3. [Medium] The PretestEngineService can be used to render the received questions to the user, which the user should be able to play through.
+When they complete the series of questions, they should be redirected back to the topic viewer page.

 ***
-### Project 4: Add "linked questions" section to skill editor.
+### Project 4: Add a "linked questions" section to the skill editor.

 **Aim**: A skill is meant to be the most basic unit of learning in Oppia.
-It has a concept card (that teaches the skill), some worked examples and a list of misconceptions associated with the skill.
-It also has a set of linked questions that tests the skill.
-Currently, in the skill editor, the former 3 fields are editable, but the set of linked questions associated with the skill are not visible in the editor.
+It has a concept card (that teaches the skill), some worked examples, and a list of misconceptions associated with the skill.
+It also has a set of linked questions that test the skill.
+Currently, in the skill editor, the former 3 fields are editable, but the set of linked questions associated with the skill is not visible in the editor.
 So, this project aims to add that feature to the skill editor.

 **Team**: New Structures (mentor: **@aks681**)